devluxor/full-stack-open/notes/part12_containers/QUICK_REFERENCE_GUIDE.md

 #### Important flags:

 `-it`: make sure we can interact with the container.
 (Interactive: keep STDIN open; tty: allocate a pseudo-TTY).
 Add `-a` or `-all` to list containers that have already been exited. `docker container ls` has a shorter alias `docker ps`.

-`--name`: We can give a name to the container
+`--name`: We can give a name to the container.

 `-p`: will inform Docker that a port from the host machine should be opened and directed to a port in the container.
 The format for `-p` is `host-port:application-port`.
 For example:

 ```sh